asifichy/ai-translator-app/README.md

 # ai-translator-app
-Its a ai powered translation app built with NextJS, Tailwind CSS &amp; TypeScript
+Its a ai powered translation app built with NextJS, Tailwind CSS &amp; TypeScript.

-The work is in progress!